God's Love We Deliver

-God's Love We Deliver (GLWD) is an American charitable medically tailored meal organization founded in 1985 based in New York City.
+God's Love We Deliver (GLWD) is an American charity that delivers medically tailored meals to people who cannot feed themselves due to illness.
+It was founded in 1985 and is based in New York City.
 Despite its name, the organization is non-sectarian.

 God's Love We Deliver volunteers prepare and deliver meals to ill New York City residents; the organization serves over 15,000 clients per year.
 As of 2025, GLWD had delivered over 40 million meals in New York City, over the course of 40 years.
 The organization raises funds for its operations through a variety of means, including celebrity-endorsed fundraisers and benefits.

 History

-The organization stems from a visit made by Ganga Stone (1941–2021), a hospice worker, to an AIDS patient in 1985.
-The recognition of the difficulty that the sick had in obtaining and preparing food led to her co-founding GLWD with her roommate Jane Best.
+The organization stems from a visit made by Ganga Stone (1941–2021), a hospice volunteer, to an AIDS patient in 1985.
+She recognized the difficulty that the sick had in obtaining and preparing food which led to her co-founding GLWD with her roommate Jane Best.
 In the early days of the organization, Best and Stone delivered a few meals per day by bicycle.
 By 1993, GLWD was serving two meals a day to 550 clients.